mjn1369/SecureApp/README.md

 ```java
 ArrayList<String> SecureApp.detectReverseEngineeringTools(context Context)
 ```
-This method checks the device to detect if there's any reverse engineering tool is present.
-The return value of this method contains the title of detected tools (if the output is empty, there's no such tools installed on the device).
+This method checks the device to detect if there's any reverse engineering tool present.
+The return value of this method contains the title of detected tools (if the output is empty, there are no tools installed on the device).